nicolodijunior/network/README.md

 # README

 This is a social network project for CS50 Web programming course.
-The project is developed using Django, SQ, HTML, CSS, and JavaScript.
+The project is developed using Django, SQL, HTML, CSS, and JavaScript.

 #### Project Description